necheffa/pgalloc/README.txt

 algorithm (yet to be implemented!!).

-Each page is itself a node in a linked list, allowing the tracking of multiple pages within the table.
+Each page is itself a node in a linked list, allowing the tracking of multiple pages per block size within the table.
 At first there will only be one page per block size but as pages are filled and subsiquently recycled this mechanism allows us to track all pages with available blocks.